 Do you consider yourself a chicken person?

 Well, I was not when my husband decided we should begin raising them.
-So you can imagine my feelings when he told me he was going to get our first chickens.
+You can imagine how I felt when he told me he was going to get our first chickens.

 For starters, I knew nothing about chickens.

-But my mind quickly changed as we became more self-sufficient.
+However, I quickly changed my mind as we became more self-sufficient.

 1. Fowl Pox

-If you notice that your chickens develop white spots on their skin, scabby sores on their combs, white ulcers in their mouth or trachea, and their laying stops then you should grow concerned that your chickens are developing Fowl Pox.
+If you notice your chickens developing white spots on their skin, scabby sores on their combs, white ulcers in their mouth or trachea, and their laying stops then you should grow concerned that your chickens are developing Fowl Pox.

 There are treatment options for Fowl Pox.
 You can feed them soft food and give them a warm and dry place to try and recoup.
 With adequate care, there is a great chance that your birds can survive this illness.